KRISHNA-PANDEY7223/KRISHNA-PANDEY7223/README.md

 Analyzed student mental health data across diverse countries, identifying critical insights and the major factors affecting mental well-being.

 ### 📈 Financial-Fraud-Behavior-Analysis
+  This project focused on analyzing a financial transaction dataset to identify patterns and insights related to fraudulent activity.

 ---

 ## 📚 Currently Learning